 The Toru Takemitsu Composition Award was established by the Tokyo Opera City Cultural Foundation, to realise the intension of the Foundation’s first artistic director, the late Toru Takemitsu; in order to inspire younger generations all over the world to contribute to the creation of new musical compositions.
 The unique selection system helps the creation and showcasing of innovative and original orchestral music.

 It reflects the distinctive perspective and vision of a single judge and there is no dilution of the aesthetic criteria for the selection of pieces.
 Since its start in 1997, the award selected unique judges including Tristan Murail (2010),Peter Eötvös (2014) and Kaija Saariaho (2015).
 Past winners have gone on to receive other awards including the Rome Award and Akutagawa Composition Award and their pieces have been performed by major orchestras.
 The paramount aim of this award is to foster the talented composers of next generations.
 Applications from all over the world ensure it is an important platform for the innovation of orchestral music.

 The Work Music Project by Japan Century Symphony Orchestra (Japan)

 The Work Music Project has been designed and delivered by the Osaka based Japan Century Symphony Orchestra and its community project director and composer Makoto Nomura.
-In partnership with Hello Life, an Osaka based charity whos support improves the skills and employment prospects of young people.
+In partnership with Hello Life, an Osaka based charity whose support improves the skills and employment prospects of young people.
 The project enables young people to engage and create music with orchestra members, leading to public performance so that they become integrated into society and gain confidence in themselves and fresh ideas for their career.